neumino/neumino.github.io/movies.md

-### Space Jam: A New Legacy
-*Released on 2021-07-08, vote average 6.1*

-When LeBron and his young son Dom are trapped in a digital space by a rogue A.I., LeBron must get them home safe by leading Bugs, Lola Bunny and the whole gang of notoriously undisciplined Looney Tunes to victory over the A.I.&#39;s digitized champions on the court.
-It&#39;s Tunes versus Goons in the highest-stakes challenge of his life.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/olXYZOsXw_o?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

 ### Fear Street: 1666
 *Released on 2021-07-16, vote average 7.6*

-In 1666, a colonial town is gripped by a hysterical witch-hunt that has deadly consequences for centuries to come, and it&#39;s up to teenagers in 1994 to try and finally put an end to their town&#39;s curse, before it&#39;s too late.
+In 1666, a colonial town is gripped by a hysterical witch-hunt that has deadly consequences for centuries to come, and it&#39;s up to teenagers in 1994 to finally put an end to their town&#39;s curse, before it&#39;s too late.

 <iframe id="player"
 	type="text/html"